Valle de Lecrín

 The Lecrin Valley (Valle de Lecrín, [ˈβaʎe ðe leˈkɾiŋ]) is a comarca in the center-south part of the province of Granada, Andalusia, southern Spain.
 This territory borders the Vega de Granada to the north, the Alpujarra Granadina to the east, the Costa Tropical to the south, and the Alhama to the west.
+This comarca was established in 2003 by the Government of Andalusia.

 Lecrin derived from Arabic Iqlim, meaning "gateway": this refers to a small area of land situated between the villages of Mondújar and Talará, which controlled the access to the vast coastal areas of sugar production in Moorish times.

-The Lecrin Valley consists of eight municipalities, of which the most populous is El Padul, and the largest is Albuñuelas, the latter being also the least populated.
+The Lecrin Valley consists of eight municipalities, of which the most populous is Padul, and the largest is Albuñuelas, the latter being also the least populated.
 On the other hand, the municipality with the smallest area is Villamena.
 Its traditional and historical capital is the town of Dúrcal.

 Apart from Dúrcal and Padul, agriculture and farming remain the principal occupation with pine, citrus, almond, olive and grape as the main crops.
 In more recent times, it has become a destination for Spanish and international holidaymakers looking for a quiet holiday amongst the orchards, but with easy reach to the Moorish city of Granada and the Costa Tropical.
 It is also an increasingly popular destination for walkers, bird watchers, cyclists and artists.

 The Lecrin Valley is known for its verdant landscape (due to the melt-water run off from Sierra Nevada) and its views to lake Beznar and up to the Sierra Nevada mountains, its walks, birdlife and spring colours.